 always answers that call with incredible dishes and desserts to tackle.
 When we’re feeling particularly untalented we even stop into a class or two.
 But when we want to feel really taken care of we stop at their restaurants to experience the best in farm to table dining.
 While the menus at The Gatehouse Restaurant

-in St. Helena and The Restaurant at Copia
+in St. Helena and The Grove at CIA Copia

 in Napa are ever changing, we were able to snag a fantastic summer recipe from one of their classes.